playcanvas/developer.playcanvas.com/docs/user-manual/xr/ar/image-tracking.md

 ## Images

 Images are provided **before the session starts** with their real-world width (in meters).
-The image can be of any web-friendly format and should match real-world images as closely as possible.
+Images can be in any web-friendly format and should match real-world images as closely as possible.

 **The resolution** should be at least 300x300 pixels.
 High resolution does **not** improve tracking performance and/or reliability.